Local moving companies in Columbia

 - State licensing: The agency regulating local and intrastate household goods movers in Michigan is the Michigan Public Service Commission (MPSC).
 State regulation and oversight activities include commercial vehicle registration and safety compliance, review of published tariff rates, licensing, and consumer protection efforts.
 Make sure the moving company you use has a license before hiring.

-- Moving insurance: Every state has their own requirements when it comes to insurance.
+- Moving insurance: Insurance rules differ from state to state, so your specific needs will depend on your location.
 In Alabama, Massachusetts, and Michigan, choose the economical option of Released Value Protection, provided by movers at no extra cost.
 However, it offers minimal coverage at 60 cents per pound per article.
-For comprehensive coverage of your items' full value, consult with your moving company for alternatives or explore third-party insurance providers.
+For comprehensive coverage of your items’ full value, consult with your moving company for alternatives or explore third-party insurance providers.

 - Moving checklist: Peace of mind is priceless.
 Our moving checklist will help you know you’ve got everything covered.